 Likht Ensemble

-A series designed to share music by Jewish artist from the Holocaust who were silenced before their time.
+A series of recitals designed to share music by Jewish artist from the Holocaust who were silenced before their time.
 The series with Harold Green culminates on January 27, 2024 (click below for tickets/info)

 Watch the Shoah Songbook Part Three